segmentio/segment-docs/connections/destinations/catalog/amazon-personalize/index.md

 Finish with any other setup items you may want (like `tags`).
 Once that’s complete, search for and click on your new roles from the [IAM home](https://console.aws.amazon.com/iam/home#/home).

-Select the “Trust Relationships” tab, then click the “Edit trust relationship” button.
+Select the "Trust Relationships" tab, then click the "Edit trust relationship" button.

 ![](images/LambdaTrustRelationship.png)